mttopete/Portfolio/README.md

-# Unnamed Website place
+# Personal Website
-something i want to do to showcase some personal projects

-## License
-none its just for fun
+Showcase of my past and present projects